-The film, which also starred with Keith Carradine, was completed and released with Birch, but the actions of her father was a portend of actions to come.
+The film, which also starred Keith Carradine, was completed and released with Birch, but the actions of her father was a portent of things to come.
 It is not common for anyone other than crew to be allowed on the set of sex scenes, but Jack Birch, who he says his daughter has had issues with stalkers in the past, may be an unusually protective father.

 However, according to the Times report, his behavior during rehearsals was deemed somewhat strange by Alexander who said “it was odd to have Jack Birch around so much, but that it hadn’t really been a problem until Thursday.”